 Full recovery may take 4 to 8 weeks.
 You may have shoulder, chest, and arm stiffness.
 This stiffness gets better over time and can be helped with physical therapy.

 You may have swelling in the arm on the side of your surgery.
 This swelling is called lymphedema.
 The swelling usually occurs much later and it can be a problem that lasts.
 It can also be treated with physical therapy.

 You may go home with drains in your chest to remove extra fluid.
 Your surgeon will decide when to remove these drains, usually in a week or two.

 You may need time to adjust to losing your breast.
 Talking to other women who have had mastectomies can help you deal with these feelings.
 Ask your health care provider about local support groups.
-A mental health care provider can help as well.
+Counseling can help as well.

-It is okay to use your arm on the side of your surgery.
-But do not overdo it until sutures (stitches) or staples and all drains are removed, and you have seen your surgeon.
+It is ok to use your arm on the side of your surgery.

 Ask your surgeon when you can return to work.
-When and what you can do may vary, depending on the work you do and whether you also had a lymph node dissection.
+When and what you can do depends on your type of work and whether you also had a lymph node biopsy.

 You may still have drains in your chest when you go home from the hospital.
 You will need to empty and measure how much fluid drains from them.

 Stitches are often placed under the skin and dissolve on their own.
 If your surgeon uses clips, you will go back to the doctor to have them removed.
 This usually takes place 7 to 10 days after surgery.

 Care for your wound as instructed.
 Instructions may include: